-- Make sure that MUTING is off and VOL-UME is turned up. - Make sure that speakers are wired correctly. - Make sure source inputs are connected and configured correctly.
+- Make sure that MUTING is off and VOL-UME is turned up. - Make sure that preamp outputs are connected to a power amplifier and that the amplifier is turned on. - Make sure source inputs are connected and configured correctly.

 No sound from digital sources.